With the growth of smart cities, how do we build smart citizens to match?

 - You may like: Calvium’s Approach to Digital Placemaking

-The Internet of Things (IoT) is integral to our emerging smart cities and is increasingly being powered by AI and automation.
-This technology is bleeding edge, and is, as the aforementioned IET report proved, alien to most of the public.
-Not only that, it’s evolving and advancing at a rapid pace.
+The Internet of Things (IoT), the structure that smart cities rely on, is increasingly being powered by artificial intelligence (AI) and automation.
+Not only are both these things evolving and advancing at a rapid pace, they’re vastly misunderstood by the public at large.
 The digital divide in this context is massive.

 It’s a question of ethics, and closing the digital knowledge gap is central to citizens having agency in their smart cities.
 As smart functionality continues to permeate every aspect of our lives ever more deeply, surely, it’s imperative that citizens stay abreast and have a say about the environments that they can’t leave?